Ramchand-Bethireddy/Emotion-analysis/README.md

     Flexibility: The interactive component allows for real-time predictions on user-provided text data.

 This ensemble-based approach helps to address the limitations of individual models by aggregating their predictions, thereby offering a more accurate and reliable emotion classification system.

-Feel free to modify the description based on specific details or additional functionalities you might have included in the script.